mffiedler/svt-case-doc/storage/operators_storage.md

 ## External provisioner

-Currently it has on efs provisioner.
+Currently it has only efs provisioner.
 Suppose we have an efs with fs-id: fs-2a886d82 (see [efs.md](../cloud/ec2/efs.md) for details).
 The folder `/data/persistentvolumes` must exist on the efs.
 Let us deploy the provision on opc (see [more vars](https://github.com/openshift/openshift-ansible/tree/release-3.11/roles/openshift_provisioners)):